zacwasnothere/LShortcuts/README.md

 The file has a valid Executable and Name field
 You’ve refreshed your applications cache (log out or restart the shell.

+#### Notes
+- It may require extra setup to get working.
+- Created in python.
+- For Linux only.

 ## License

 This project is licensed under the [Apache License 2.0](https://github.com/zacwasnothere/LShortcuts/blob/main/LICENSE).